yuchaojiang/MARATHON/README.md

 ## Installation Option 1: Docker Image
 A docker image is available [here](https://hub.docker.com/r/lzeppelini/marathon/).
 This image is an Rstudio GUI built on rocker/tidyverse with all of the above packages pre-installed.
 Also pre-installed is USSC HG19 human genome and "WES.1KG.WUGSC" toy data set. <br /> <br />
-Instructions for using Docker can be found [here](https://docs.docker.com/get-started/). <br /> <br />
+Instructions for using Docker can be found [here](https://docs.docker.com/get-started/).
-Coming soon: marathon-base built on rocker/r-base

 ## Installation Option 2: Install to R
 Install all packages in the latest version of [R](https://www.r-project.org/).